 The Custom Applications are used to create internal applications or IP-port combinations which are not available in the list of published applications.
-The administrator needs to define a custom application that can be used in multiple policies as needed, without referring the IP address and port number details each time.
+The administrator needs to define a custom application based on the IP protocol that can be used in multiple policies as needed, without referring the IP address and port number details each time.